tjoyner/ofvioletsandlicorice/chapter9.md

 He sat at the table and asked a boy to get him an iced tea.

 "So Giulio managed to succumb to Baravalle.
 That beast, that rascal.
 But I don't see that's it's over... that property is trouble...
 I don't see that it's over yet.
-Baravalle will stir up some shit... half the farm is not enough for him... who knows why, but I feel he'll take a false step."
+Baravalle will stir up some shit... half the estate is not enough for him... who knows why, but I feel he'll take a false step."

 "During the day he's a veterinarian," Luciano said to Daniel, "he also has a sixth sense..."
 The two men laughed, while Daniel pursued a thought that was yet unformed, distant.
 He took the list that Lovera &ndash; that's how Luciano had introduced him &ndash; had put on the table, and gave it a look.
 There were names and addresses from Merano, Genoa, Rovigo, and Trieste.